 - It’s still warm but not unbearably hot

 This is the time of the year when it’s really super hot and humid.
 It’s a low season because no one wants to be in this weather, which also has a higher chance of rain.
-But if you do so, rates go down so that you might get some good deal.
+But if you do so, rates go down so that you might get a good deal.

 This is the high season when Canadians and American flocks to their winter escape for the season.
 The weather is sunny and less humid.
 Nights are cooler.
-In November, there is still some chance of rain but only occasional.
+In November, there is still some chance of rain but only occasionally.

 There are so many hotel and villa options in Sayulita that it can be overwhelming to find the perfect one for us.
-That’s why I have put together two separate posts to help you find your place in Sayulita:
+Here are two of my favorite Sayulita hotels:

 Girls out there listen up!
 If you are planning a solo trip, even for the first time, Sayulita is the place to go.
 Whether you are a party lover, or you love a tranquil and peaceful stay, regardless of your age, whatever you are looking for you can find it in Sayulita.
 It’s really one of the most unique places suitable for any kind of traveler.

 - Store your bags in the main cities and walk around freely hands and weight free with Bounce